MothCocoon/FlowGraph/README.md

 * The [legacy repository](https://github.com/MothCocoon/Flow) gonna be upgraded in future, so it would includ FlowGraph (this repo) and [FlowSamples](https://github.com/MothCocoon/FlowSamples) as git submodules.
 * Plugin and the code of the sample project are available for every engine version since 4.22.
 I'm not planning on backporting code to older engine versions since the runtime code relies on [programming subsystems](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Subsystems/index.html) introduced with UE 4.22.
 * I'm planning to release the Flow plugin on the Marketplace, so more people could discover it and conveniently add it to their asset libraries.
 It will be free of charge, obviously.
-* Read documentation (in progress) on the project wiki.
-I'd recommend starting from reading about [design philosophy](https://github.com/MothCocoon/FlowGraph/wiki).

 ## Acknowledgements
 I feel it's important to mention that I didn't invent anything new here, with the Flow Graph.
 It's an old and proven concept.
 I'm only the one who decided it would be crazy useful to adopt it for Unreal Engine.
 And make it publically available as my humble contribution to the open-source community.